G1enB1and/gitbash-commands/git-commands.md

 ## git add
 `git add`  moves a file or files to the staging area. files in the staging area are monitored for changes, but not yet commited. `git add` can also be refered to as staging.
+`git add filename.extension` or `git add .` the `.` means ALL files in the git init working directory.

 ## git rm --cached
 `git rm --cached` removes a file or files from the staging area.
 This does not remove the files from the working directory or the repository, just the staging area.